x

 Creating a Wildfire Survival Plan

-A crucial component in knowing how to survive a wildfire is understanding risk factors and escape routes.
-For example, downed trees can make roads impassable, blocking evacuations.
-Trees can also take out power lines and thus create make an already dangerous situation even worse.
-This is one reason why it’s so important to evacuate the area before conditions get severe.
-If your progress is halted, you need to decide quickly how to handle the situation.
+This is one reason why it’s so important to evacuate the area before conditions get too severe.
+And if your progress is halted, you need to decide quickly how to handle the situation.
 Ask yourself the following questions to better inform your decisions:

 • Is there an alternative escape route if I turn around or take a side street?